by Daniel A. Rosen |

 Over three-quarters of returned citizens fail at reentry within five years, and end up back behind bars.
 That’s an astonishing rate of failure, and it says we don’t really care much as a society about successful reentry.
 Most fail because they don’t have a stable living situation or a secure and well-paying job.

-This is my vision, and I’m working now to realize it.
-I’ve already started, actually.
-I intend to bring it to fruition, but if it doesn’t – it’ll be time for a change of plans.
+This is my plan, and I’m working now to realize it.
+I intend to bring it to fruition, but if not – it’ll be time for a change of plans.
 See you on the other side.